apoorvakole/Data_Analyst_Portfolio/README.md

 ## About

-Hello, I'm Apoorva!I have a technical background and hold a B.E. degree in civil engineering (Sharad Institute of Technology, Yadrav).
+Hello, I'm Apoorva!I have a technical background and hold a B.E. degree in civil engineering (Sharad Institute of Technology College of Engineering, Yadrav).
 I'm transitioning into Data Analysis.
 This is a repository to showcase skills, share projects and track my progress in Data Analysis related topics.

 ##  Portfolio Projects